mattjohnsonphd/bps/README.md

 # bps

-Most (not all) files for running Bayesian Predictive Synthesis with outcome-dependent weights.
+Files for running Bayesian Predictive Synthesis with outcome-dependent weights.
+Note that this does not include data or model building.

 For the paper, see here:
 https://arxiv.org/abs/1803.01984v1